-1. In general, experimental reports (or combination of reports and class tests) for each in-situ experiment (C1 to C5) are handed in (or completed) within two weeks after the experiment, each assignment is worth 20% of the total module mark
+- In general, experimental reports (or combination of reports and class tests) for each in-situ experiment (C1 to C5) are handed in (or completed) within two weeks after the experiment, each assignment is worth 20% of the total module mark

-2. Experimental report for C6 is handed within two weeks after the external experiment, pass/fail module component - qualification mark.
+- Experimental report for C6 is handed within two weeks after the external experiment, pass/fail module component - qualification mark.

-3. All assignments that need to be handed in, are submitted electronically via VLE - "CANVAS" using instructions or provided templates.
+- All assignments that need to be handed in, are submitted electronically via VLE - "CANVAS" using instructions or provided templates.

 If you do not meet the requirements of the Pass/Fail component, you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 40%.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 The Lab Reports (and tests) are returned with feedback via Canvas within three weeks from submission.
+Failure Redemption: